frontarm/navi-website/src/pages/reference/defining-pages.md

   // Contains all URL parameters, along with all query parameters
   params: { [name: string]: string },

-  // The pathname at which this declaration is mounted.
+  // The pathname at which this declaration is mounted
-  pathname: string,
+  mountname: string,

   // Contains parameters extracted from the URL's `?search`, but excludes
   // any parameters extract from URL the URL via `:param` patterns.